phptek/silverstripe-jsontext/README.md

 ### Why?

-Project scenarios where storing 10s of terse configuration parameters as Booleans and Ints in separate database columns just seems crazy.
+* Where storing dozens of terse configuration parameters as separate `Boolean` and `Int` database columns just seems crazy.

-When all you wanted was a simple key / value store but didn't want to muck about with the overhead of an RDBMS _and_ a NOSQL DB.
+* When all you wanted was a simple key / value store but didn't want to muck about with the overhead of NOSQL _as well_.

-That Postgres, MySQL, Oracle and MSSQL 2016 all have, or at time of writing, are planning to have, Database level JSON field-types.
-This module plugs the gap for users of RDBMS'
-_without_ native JSON support, while offering the a convenient scaffold on top of which native JSON support could be built.
+* As an alternative to other multivalue-field modules.

 ### Postgres